IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 **NOTE: It is assumed that the Kubernetes cluster is allowed to pull images from [Docker hub.](https://hub.docker.com/repository/docker/ibmcom/lsfce-operator)  If this is not the case the images will have to be staged on an internal registry, and the operator.yaml file modified to use the alternate imagename.**

 #### Moving the Images to an Internal Registry
-In the event that [Docker hub.](https://hub.docker.com/repository/docker/ibmcom/lsfce-operator) is not accessable from the Kubernetes/OpenShift cluster it will be necessary to relocate the images to an internal registry.
-The proceedure below documents how to do that.
+If [Docker hub.](https://hub.docker.com/repository/docker/ibmcom/lsfce-operator) is not accessible from the Kubernetes/OpenShift cluster, it will be necessary to relocate the images to an internal registry.
+The procedure below documents how to do that.
 1. Login to a machine that has `docker` or `podman` installed and that has unrestricted access to Docker Hub.
 2. Pull down the needed images e.g.
 ``` bash